-Sex In Space Not Kinky Preoccupation – Odd Data Found In Serious Studies
+Sex In Space Not Kinky Preoccupation: Odd Data Found In Serious Studies

 Who cares about sex in space?
-Apparently some of today’s most intelligent minds feel there is a need to study the act of sex and its aftermath while out of the Earth’s atmosphere.
-The term “sex in space” is very general and it might leave you wondering just how the scientists would go about studying this deed in a place that offers no gravity.
+Apparently, some of today’s most intelligent minds feel there is a need to study the act of sex and its aftermath while out of the Earth’s atmosphere.
+The term “sex in space” is very general, and it might leave you wondering just how the scientists would go about studying this deed in a place that offers no gravity.

-Scientists are not interested in the pleasure aspect of sex, or at least at this time it is not anything they’ve added to their wish-list of studies.
+Scientists are not interested in the pleasure aspect of sex, or at least at this time it is not anything they’ve added to their wish-list.
 What the studies of sex in space are centered on is the reproductive possibilities while beyond the Earth’s atmosphere, according to the series Earth to Mars.

 Some studies have been conducted on this topic, but not nearly enough.
 According to the Earth to Mars series, the study of sex in space would be the “key to living on Mars.”
-What the several studies have shown so far came with some surprises, like male pilots and astronauts who have spent time in altered gravity tend to father one gender more than the other.
+What the studies have shown so far came with some surprises, like male pilots and astronauts who have spent time in altered gravity tend to father one gender more than the other.

 The American space agency constructed a pool with a replica of the International Space Station inside it ???? https://t.co/jv8VlOIT44 pic.twitter.com/eSWof6QDW7